Projects drawing from "live" datasets rather than snapshots

 Another model could be to use recovery datasets.
 This avoids having to wait for the previous project to finish, and for FTS to do its thing, but it still requires manual construction of multiple datasets (I'd say most processings have each stage submitted three times) with increasingly unweildy definitions.
 This might be a way this feature could be implemented on the SAM side though.

-#1 Updated by Robert Illingworth almost 5 years ago
+#1 Updated by Robert Illingworth over 6 years ago

 - Status changed from New to Rejected